spatie/laravel-model-cleanup/README.md

 php artisan vendor:publish --provider="Spatie\DatabaseCleanup\DatabaseCleanupServiceProvider"
 ```

-This is the content of the published file laravel-database-cleanup.php.
+This is the content of the published config file `laravel-database-cleanup.php`.
 ```php
 return [